The mainstay of EB care is daily, meticulous skin and wound care.

 Application: Contact layers should be selected or cut to size so that they overlap the wound margin by ½ inch.
 Ointment may be applied to the wound or the dressing once it is in place.
 Next, a secondary dressing (such as rolled gauze or foam) should be applied.
 It will both absorb drainage and stabilize the dressing.
 The secondary dressing should be secured with a retention dressing (such as Surgilast or Tubifast).

-Here are some contact layers MPCS can provide:
+Here are some contact layers AHPCS can provide:

 - ADAPTIC TOUCH Non-Adhering Silicone (Systagenix)